pawelZ2407/LotusProject1/README.md

 # Lotus Project 1

 First Lotus Project.
-Join Lotus Team on [Discord](https://discord.gg/kdfxXx)
+Join Lotus Development Team on [Discord](https://discord.gg/kdfxXx)

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine.